hackclub/hackclub/workshops/beatmaker/README.md

 ## Getting started

-Head over to repl.it(https://repl.it/) and we will get started by creating an HTML/CSS & JavaScript project.
-Once the project is set up, navigate to your `index.html` file, and we can start working on the pad layout.
+Head over to repl.it(https://repl.it/) and we will get started by creating an HTML/CSS & JavaScript repl.
+Once the repl is set up, navigate to your `index.html` file, and we can start working on the pad layout.

 ## Part 1